 A tube feeder is perfect for the thistle seed to feed the Goldfinches.
 I had purchased a plastic version, to save money, and it fell apart in one season.
 So now I own a tube feeder with a metal cap and base, like the picture above, and it has lasted much longer.
 I hang this feeder in the crepe myrtle where there is leftover flower seeds and have birds on it all day long.
 If you want a lot of birds to watch, this is the feeder to get.

 A simple cage suet feeder is a perfect solution for your suet cakes.
 Perfect for when the temps are low and you will attract some beautiful birds.
 This is the only time I see woodpeckers.
-There are some no-melt suet for warmer weather, but I have found that the birds don’t seem to like those as well.
+There is some no-melt suet for warmer weather, but I have found that the birds don’t seem to like those as well.
 But, it could be the birds in my area that doesn’t like them.
 I usually make my own suet and you can find my recipe here.

 The picture above is of the only hummer that visits my feeders the past few years.
 It may not be the same one, but my neighbors don’t have food for hummers, I just don’t see them as I did in Georgia.

 This multi-feeder pole is on my Wish List.
 I love that it has all the different hooks, a place for water, and an open shelf for birds to have an open place to land to eat.
 That stand is certainly bird heaven.